ezaspy/gandalf/gandalf/SUPPORT.md

 Microsoft provide the most relevant and up-to-date documentation on [Just Enough Administration](https://docs.microsoft.com/en-us/powershell/scripting/learn/remoting/jea/overview?view=powershell-7.2)<br><br>

 ### Jumphost
 As stated above, it is highly recommended to configure a system responsible for orchestrating JEA but if this is not possible, it is recommanded to stand up a Windows jumphost to facilitate PowerShell remoting.
 Of if you are collecting artefacts from a \*nix, standing up a Linux jumphost to facilitate Python remoting.
-Follow the instructions under [Enabling PowerShell](https://github.com/ezaspy/gandalf/blob/main/gandalf/SUPPORT.md) remoting to facilitate remote artefact acquisition.<br><br>
+Follow the instructions under [Enabling PowerShell](https://github.com/ezaspy/gandalf/blob/main/gandalf/SUPPORT.md) remoting to facilitate remote artefact acquisition from Windows hosts.<br><br>

 ### Endpoint-to-Endpoint
 Although not recommended, in some environments time is of the essence and it may not be possible to deploy a intermediary host (JEA or jumphost) in time for artefact acqisition.
 In such cases, you can connect to the host directly (with the appropriate credentials) to acquire the artefacts.
-Follow the instructions under [Enabling PowerShell](https://github.com/ezaspy/gandalf/blob/main/gandalf/SUPPORT.md) remoting to facilitate remote artefact acquisition.<br><br>
+Follow the relevant instructions under [Enabling PowerShell](https://github.com/ezaspy/gandalf/blob/main/gandalf/SUPPORT.md) or [Enabling SSH](https://github.com/ezaspy/gandalf/blob/main/gandalf/SUPPORT.md) to facilitate this method of artefact acquisition.<br><br>

 ## Local Acquisition
 If configuring JEA or a jumphost is not feasible, the next best option would be to acquire the artefacts on the machine itself; locally.
 This doesn't require any addition tooling or requirements and can be performed directly on the host, via a network share or via an external drive, such as a USB - different command line switches will be required though.
 Usage examples can be found in the [README.md](https://github.com/ezaspy/gandalf/blob/main/gandalf/README.md#usage).<br>